Processes

 Scripts à la carte

-The process script is interpreted by Nextflow as a Bash script by default, but you are not limited to it.
+The process script is interpreted by Nextflow as a Bash script by default, but you are not limited to Bash.

-You can use your favourite scripting language (e.g. Perl, Python, Ruby, R, etc), or even mix them in the same pipeline.
+You can use your favourite scripting language (Perl, Python, R, etc), or even mix them in the same pipeline.

-A pipeline may be composed by processes that execute very different tasks.
-Using Nextflow you can choose the scripting language that better fits the task carried out by a specified process.
-For example for some processes R could be more useful than Perl, in other you may need to use Python because it provides better access to a library or an API, etc.
+A pipeline may be composed of processes that execute very different tasks.
+With Nextflow, you can choose the scripting language that best fits the task performed by a given process.
+For example, for some processes R might be more useful than Perl, whereas for others you may need to use Python because it provides better access to a library or an API, etc.

-To use a scripting other than Bash, simply start your process script with the corresponding shebang declaration.
+To use a language other than Bash, simply start your process script with the corresponding shebang.
 For example:

 """